xiodine32/VolumeRocker/README.md

 * The code does *not* set itself up to run at Startup.
 Too evil.
 * The client exits if no connection can be established.
-* Clients start pinning the volume if the server changes their master volume after clients connect.
+* Clients start pinning the volume after it connects.